saikotek/docs/pages/public_cloud/compute/suspend_or_pause_an_instance/guide.en-gb.md

 #### From the Horizon Interface

-To proceed, you need to [configure user access to Horizon](/pages/public_cloud/compute/introducing_horizon) and [log in to the Horizon interface](https://horizon.cloud.ovh.net/auth/login/).
+To proceed, you need to [log in to the Horizon interface](https://horizon.cloud.ovh.net/auth/login/):

+- To log in with OVHcloud Single Sign-On: use the `Horizon`{.action} link in the left-hand menu under "Management Interfaces" after opening your `Public Cloud`{.action} project in the [OVHcloud Control Panel](/links/manager).

+- To log in with a specific OpenStack user: open the [Horizon login page](https://horizon.cloud.ovh.net/auth/login/) and enter the [OpenStack user credentials](/pages/public_cloud/compute/create_and_delete_a_user) previously created, then click on `Connect`{.action}.

 If you have deployed instances in different regions, make sure you are in the correct region.
 You can verify this on the top left corner in the Horizon interface.